How clean is the dirt on Hunter Biden? A key Republican source is charged with lying to the FBI

 Members of Comer’s committee were permitted to view a redacted copy of an FBI form summarizing Smirnov's account, a concession in the face of a Republican threat to hold Wray in contempt.
 A full version was later released by Sen. Chuck Grassley, R-Iowa.

-During a hearing with Wray in December, three months after the FBI said Smirnov had been reinterviewed, Grassley attested to the witness’s purported credibility.
+During a hearing with Wray in December, three months after the FBI said Smirnov had been reinterviewed, Grassley attested to the witness’s purported credibility, citing characterizations by law enforcement of the informant's long-standing relationship with the bureau.
 But the FBI director did not endorse any of the senator’s characterizations or discuss the ongoing investigation.

 Steve Laycock, a former FBI executive assistant director of the bureau's intelligence branch who oversaw management of its confidential human source program, said informants can be vital for investigations because they offer “placement and access” that agents might not otherwise have on their own.